 I am the Resident Faculty Fellow in Trojan Hall in South Area.
-I live with my wife, Lynn Ta, and our two boys, Zeke (3) and Eli (1) in Trojan Hall.
-If you want a good overview of what resident faculty are all about, check out this story by Annenberg TV News on resident faculty in South Area.
+I live with my wife, Lynn Ta, and our three boys, Zeke (4), Eli (2), and Caleb (4 months) in Trojan Hall.
+If you want a good overview of what resident faculty are all about, check out this story by Annenberg TV News on resident faculty in South Area and this wonderful profile of Oliver Mayer, the Faculty Master in the Parkside Residential College.

 A Little About Us

-Lynn, Zeke, and I arrived at USC the summer of 2012 and Eli joined us the summer of 2013.
+Lynn, Zeke, and I arrived at USC the summer of 2012, Eli joined us the summer of 2013, and Caleb last winter.
 Lynn is a social justice attorney with a Ph.D. in Literature from UC San Diego and a J.D. from Berkeley.

 I also received my Ph.D. from UC San Diego, and when I'm not doing my research I like to get outside and hike, bike, rock climb, ski, and generally ramble about.